jstoops/product-pricing-agent/README.md

 ##### Balance Dataset

 **Objective**: Craft a dataset which is more balanced in terms of prices.
-Less heavily scewed to cheap items, with an average that's higher than $60.
-Try to balance out the categories - fewer Automotive items.
+Less heavily scewed to cheap items, with an average that's higher than //$60.
+Balance out the categories, i.e. fewer Automotive items.

 1. Create a dict with a key of each price from $1 to $999 and in the value, put a list of items with that price (to nearest round number):